himmAllRight/himmAllRight-source/content/post/creating-website-tests-docker-nodes.md

 This just runs the job on any available node, which for me was just the same VM server I was running Jenkins on.
-This was fine, but for testing I want to make sure *everything* in my automation is configured and up to date, and the best way to do that is with *clean* runs.
+This was fine, but for testing I want to make sure *everything* in my automation is configured and up to date.
+The best way to ensure that, is with *clean* runs.

-Running the pipeline inside a container ensures a clean run by spinning up a new container to run the pipeline in, and destroying it after the run.
+When using docker for the pipeline agent, a new container is created to run the pipeline in, and then destroyed when completed.
 This means all packages and dependencies *must* be defined correctly, or the run will fail.
 This is what we want.

 <center>